Cover from the the May issue

 On average, about 80,000 people read County Lines Magazine every month.
 Mostly, the readership lives in Chester County and immediately surrounding counties.
 The typical reader is affluent, well-educated, and community-oriented.
 Most readers pick up their copies in fine shops and restaurants.
 Some are sold at newstands, in bookstores or by subscription.
 Many go to the offices of doctors, dentists, lawyers, business executives, and community leaders.

-County Lines' parent company ValleyDel Publications also publishes playbills for local theaters include Media Theatre, People's Light, The Playhouse at Rodney Square and The Grand Opera House.
+County Lines' parent company ValleyDel Publications also publishes playbills for local theaters including Media Theatre and People's Light.
 To find out more, visit our playbill website.